rcoh/lasic/README.md

   }]
 }
 */
+```
 The `email` field appears even though we didn't request it because it's set to `ExposeAlways`.
-Not how the renderer properly handles the fact that `friends` is a list and correctly extracts fields.
+Note how the renderer properly handles the fact that `friends` is a list and correctly extracts fields.

-```

 ## General Usage ##
 In general, you'll want to wire up the rendering layer wherever in your webserver you are converting things to JSON to avoid code duplication.
 The only requirement is that the argument to